Quebec - Data Protection Overview

 - documents contained in a file:

-- 2) held by the Public Curator on a person whom he represents or whose property he administers, except in certain circumstances to allow the CAI to exercise specifics duties.
+- held by the Public Curator on a person whom they represent or whose property they administer, except in certain circumstances to allow the CAI to exercise specifics duties.

 3.1.
 Main regulator for data protection